The Mental Health Act 2014 (Vic) (‘MHA 2014’) establishes a three-stage process for making compulsory orders:

 Access to documents

 The MHA 2014 contains strong provisions for accessing information.
 The designated mental health service must give a person access to any documents it has in connection with a proceeding at least 48 hours before the hearing (s 191).
-In Practice Note 8 (see www.mht.vic.gov.au), the MHT sets out what documents are considered to be ‘in connection with the proceeding’.
+In Practice Note 8, the MHT sets out what documents are considered to be ‘in connection with the proceeding’.
 The relevant clinical report and documents that support the patient’s position, views or preferences are always considered to be ‘in connection with the proceeding’.
-This right of access is separate from rights that exist under the The right of any person to access documents held by government agencies, except documents excluded by legislation.
-Act 1982 (Cth).
+This right of access is separate from rights that exist under the Freedom of Information Act 1982 (Cth).

-An application can be made to the MHT by the authorised psychiatrist to deny the person who is the subject of a hearing access to information on the file, but only if they think that Providing information to another person or institution as required by a contract or other legal process. may cause serious harm to the person or someone else.
+An application can be made to the MHT by the authorised psychiatrist to deny the person who is the subject of a hearing access to information on the file, but only if they think that disclosure may cause serious harm to the person or someone else.
 When deciding the application, the MHT must also consider issues of procedural fairness.
 If the MHT finds the test satisfied, it then may deny disclosure to the person and proceed with the hearing and consider the non-disclosure information itself, however it must do so consistently with the principle of autonomy and dignity outlined in the mental health principles.

-There is no provision for non-disclosure based on The principle that private information told to a person must not be revealed to others.
-Some professionals must keep information confidential, for example doctor–patient and lawyer–client relationships. of information provided by third parties, or personal information of third parties.
+There is no provision for non-disclosure based on confidentiality of information provided by third parties, or personal information of third parties.

 Right to Statement of Reasons and review of Mental Health Tribunal decisions

-A A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. to the proceeding before the MHT may request a written statement of reasons for the decision of the MHT.
-The request must be in writing, and must be received by the MHT within 20 business days after the MHT’s A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. , though the MHT has discretion to accept later requests.
+A party to the proceeding before the MHT may request a written statement of reasons for the decision of the MHT.
+The request must be in writing, and must be received by the MHT within 20 business days after the MHT’s determination, though the MHT has discretion to accept later requests.

 - the MHT’s determination; or